VirgilSecurity/virgil-pythia/README.md

 **Virgil Pythia** is a C library which implements all required cryptographic functions and primitives to perform an implementation of [Pythia](http://pages.cs.wisc.edu/~ace/papers/pythia-full.pdf), the most **advanced protocol** of protecting passwords and generating keys based on passwords.

+Pythia’s originators are: Adam Everspaugh and Rahul Chaterjee, University of Wisconsin—Madison; Samuel Scott, University of London; Ari Juels and Thomas Ristenpart, Cornell Tech.

 ## Library purposes